 Although private practice therapists are able to have a lot more flexibility in their documentation, using the concepts of medical necessity can help us to use consistent language as a profession and improve our communication with other practitioners, such as physicians.
 Rather than seeing the term as a box within which we are stuck, we can simply add the concept of medical necessity to our toolbox and resources list.

 Are you interested in finding out more about private practice documentation?
-Sign up for the QA Prep mailing list and receive The Private Practice Documentation Checklist.
+Sign up for the QA Prep mailing list and get immediate access to my free paperwork crash course.